PericlesTheo/periclestheo.github.io/_posts/2019-04-25-is-cv-the-best-way-to-hire-a-software-developer.md

 "Politecnico di Milano", I can hear my brain shouting "This is not even a British university!
 How do I even begin to find out if it's good or not?!
 I will not bother checking it out".

 Bootcamp.
 "Well for sure they are not experienced enough.
-How could they possible know about garbage collection cycles".
+How could they possibly know about garbage collection cycles".
 For the record, I have no idea about garbage collection cycles apart from that blog post I read 2 years ago on Hacker News.
 So, you can call me an expert I guess.

 So, 4 humans but only 1 seems to be getting a 🥇.
 Why is that?
 People often think that discounting university degrees is an attack on formal education.
 That's not the case.
 Maybe it's an attack on elitism actually.
 It's not about making candidate number 1 more but rather why are the other 3 candidates less?

 In our great and diverse industry, there are plenty of developers that didn't even study Computer Science.
 Some of them are the best I know.
 An example is my good friend [Txus](https://twitter.com/txustice).

 So how about we drop that section completely?
+Google and others *apparently* have already done so.
 It takes a bit of a real estate on paper as well.

 ### Experience
 Fasten your seat belts for this section.
 Mind the gap as you enter the platform.